asusoda/word-count-js-demo/README.md

 Take a look at the [talk slides](https://docs.google.com/presentation/d/1mtxxSpUGrd831Afmzd9HedntjkSSUA7yiPHD5OsBIIs/edit?usp=sharing) and [talk recording](https://drive.google.com/file/d/1vwm8Ma29QHU72rTAUqRtIDflFyovAGbM/view?usp=sharing).

 This git repository contains a web page ([`index.html`](index.html)) which loads a JavaScript file ([`demo.js`](demo.js)) using a `<script>` element.
 In `demo.js`, we count how many words a person has typed into a text area as they type, and display the word count below the text area.
-The word count turns green they have met their goal for the number of words, which they write in a text box.
+The word count turns green when they have met their goal, which they write in a text box, for the number of words.

 In this code, we use functions, if statements, strings, numbers, `const` and `let` declarations, and the DOM (Document Object Model).

-Check [`demo.js`](demo.js) for the code and a walk through of how it works.
+Check [`demo.js`](demo.js) for the code and a walkthrough of how it works.

 ## Resources